 Fresh Orange Juice

-Morocco is famous for its citrus, and you’ll find stalls everywhere squeezing fresh juice for just a few dirhams.
-As a result, it’s one of the easiest and best local treats to enjoy.
+Morocco is famous for its citrus, and fresh juice stalls appear throughout the city for just a few dirhams.
+It’s also one of the easiest and most refreshing local treats to enjoy.

 Nous-Nous